CherryHQ/.github/profile/README.md

 ### **CherryHQ Organization Overview**

-**CherryHQ** is the organization behind **Cherry Studio**, a powerful desktop application that integrates multiple Large Language Model (LLM) providers and AI tools.
+**Shanghai Qianhui Technology** is the organization behind **Cherry Studio**, a powerful desktop application that integrates multiple Large Language Model (LLM) providers and AI tools.
 CherryHQ is committed to making advanced AI technology accessible and user-friendly across Windows, macOS, and Linux platforms.

 #### **Mission**
 CherryHQ aims to democratize access to AI tools by creating intuitive, cross-platform solutions that enhance productivity and creativity.